Built in 1943, by the Gibbs Gas Engine Company of Jacksonville, Florida as the YT-179 (Lone Wolf) for the United States Navy.

 In 1948, the tug was disposed of as surplus and sold.
 Where she was renamed as the Toro.

-Later that year, she was acquired by New Haven Transport (Dalzell Towing and Transportation) of New York, New York.
+In 1948, she was acquired by the Dalzell Towing and Transportation Company (New Haven Transport Company) of New York, New York.
 Where she was renamed as the Dalzelleader.

-In 1965, Dalzell Towing was acquired by McAllister Brothers Towing of New York, New York.
+In 1965, the Dalzell Towing and Transportation Company was acquired by the McAllister Brothers Towing Company of New York, New York.
 Where the tug was renamed as the Victoria McAllister.

 The tug sank in 1988, but was raised.
 However, she was scrapped in 1992.
 She was a single screw tug rated at 1,000 horsepower.